skalenetwork/mirage-manager/SPEC.md

 The Committee smart contract is also the central contract of FAIR-manager, and thus holds the `version` of the project.

 It actively maintains a **Pool** of nodes that are eligible to join the next Committee.
-The contract, using the [`Pool.sol`]() //TODO library, is also capable of creating samples of nodes based on their amount of stake to form a Committee.
+The contract, using the `Pool.sol` library, is also capable of creating samples of nodes based on their amount of stake to form a Committee.

 A Committee is a set of Active Nodes that take part in consensus while the Committee is active, associated with a specific DKG round.
 After a Committee is created, the DKG round must complete.
 The successful DKG round with the previously assigned DkgID will include the commonPublicKey and be assigned to the Committee, which will then become a *valid* Committee and be assigned a startingTimestamp.